 Creating an estate plan is not just a practical endeavor, it is also a gift you give to those you love.
-A well thought out estate plan does protect your hard-earned assets and it also protects your loved ones in the event you become incapacitated and after you are gone.
-Given everything your estate plan can do for you and your loved ones, care should be taken when selecting an attorney to help you create your plan.
+A well-thought-out estate plan does protect your hard-earned assets and it also protects your loved ones in the event you become incapacitated and after you are gone.
+Given everything your estate plan can do for you and your loved ones, care should be taken when selecting an estate attorney to help you create your plan.
 At Morris Hall PLLC we are committed to helping our Prescott, Arizona friends and neighbors create an estate plan that achieves all of their estate planning goals.

 In 1864 Prescott was designated as the capital of the Arizona Territory, replacing the temporary capital at Fort Whipple.
 The Territorial Capital was moved to Tucson in 1867.
 Prescott again became the Territorial Capital in 1877, until Phoenix became the capital in 1889.

 The original site for the town of Prescott was selected by the Territorial Governor at the time, Governor John Noble Goodwin.
 Prescott was to serve as the Territorial Capital from 1864 to 1867 and then again from 1877 to 1889.
 The town was named in honor of historian William H. Prescott and was officially incorporated in 1881.